EU Eastern neighbours

 The Bank’s activities in the region aim at supporting the goals set up by the EU’s European Neighbourhood Policy.
 This is done by financing projects that promote prosperity and increased regional integration, which contributes to the stability of these regions and helps forging stronger intraregional partnerships.

 The Bank's activities in the region promote growth and employment, intraregional trade, and help to protect our common environment and to mitigate climate change by supporting low carbon and climate resilient growth.
-The current EUR 4.8bn mandate runs from 2014 to 2020 and covers Armenia, Azerbaijan, Belarus, Georgia, Moldova, Russia and Ukraine.
+Following the mid-term review of the External Lending Mandate (which governs the EIB activity outside the EU), the EUR 4.8 billion mandate for 2014-2020 has been increased to EUR 6.65 billion.
+It covers Armenia, Azerbaijan, Belarus, Georgia, Moldova, Russia and Ukraine.

 How do we help?

 - local private sector development, in particular support to SMEs,